FleaRex/PersonalBlog/_posts/2018-11-10-marioKart.md

 ## Final advice

 My last piece of advice for now: If someone good is doing something that seems illogical, ask them why they're doing it.
 It could change everything!
-That's where I learned everything in this post!
+It's how I learned everything in this post!